reecegavin/Arduino-Ultrasound-Project/README.md

 # Arduino-Ultrasound-Project
- Program to measure the distance of an object to the ultrasound sensor in cm.
+ Program to measure the distance of an object to the ultrasound sensor on an Arduino in cm.